 RazorPages is not going to be for everyone, but if you're like me and initially skeptical, I encourage you to check them out.
 It's a worthwhile development flow to explore and for the few things I still use server-generated HTML for, I think RazorPages will be my tool of choice on ASP.NET Core HTML content.

-The Dark Underbelly – Mostly Resolved
+Tooling Issues Have Been Mostly Resolved

 I've talked about a lot of things that are improved and that make 2.0 a good place to jump into the fray for .NET Core and ASP.NET Core.
-But it's not without its perils - there are still a few loose ends especially when it comes to tooling.
+But it's not without its perils: there are still a few loose ends, especially when it comes to tooling.

-When I wrote about problem issues 2 months ago in an earlier blog post (https://goo.gl/qX8R6Z) there were major tooling issues with SDK projects that made working with .NET Core and .NET Standard projects pretty painful.
-Slow compiles, terribly slow run/debug/restart cycles, slow dotnet run watch recycles made for a pretty dreadful developer experience.
+When I wrote about problem issues three months ago in a blog post (https://goo.gl/qX8R6Z), there were major tooling issues with SDK projects that made working with .NET Core and .NET Standard projects pretty painful.
+Slow compiles, terribly slow run/debug/restart cycles, incorrect and non-clear error information in Visual Studio and other tools, slow dotnet run watch recycles made for a pretty dreadful developer experience.
 I’m happy to say that most of the performance and stability issues I griped about in that original blog post have been addressed in subsequent SDK and Visual Studio updates.

-For this reason, I highly recommend that you make sure you are running the latest version of the .NET SDK (2.12 at the time of writing) and Visual Studio 2017 (v2017.5.5 at time of writing).
+For this reason, I highly recommend that you make sure you’re running the latest version of the .NET SDK (2.12 at the time of writing) and Visual Studio 2017 (vs2017.5.5 at time of writing) or OmniSharp.
 If you’ve experienced these slow and unstable tooling issues and stepped away from .NET Core/Standard because you thought it was just too unstable, it might be time to give it another try.
 Faster and reliable tooling makes a world of difference in how you experience the platform.

-In the two months since my last post, performance of the tooling has improved drastically and overall stability of the compiler tools in Visual Studio as well as other tools like VS Code using Omnisharp and Rider is vastly better.
-Also gone are the constant invalid compiler errors and false positive error messages.
-Tests now also run reasonably fast and both Test Explorer and Resharper’s Test Runner can now clearly display tests for multiple build targets.
+In the three months since my last blog post, performance of the tooling has improved drastically and overall stability of the compiler tools in Visual Studio, as well as other tools like Visual Studio Code using OmniSharp as well as JetBrains’ new Rider IDE, is vastly better.
+Also gone are the constant invalid compiler errors and false-positive error messages.
+Tests now run reasonably fast and both Test Explorer and Resharper’s Test Runner can now clearly display tests for multiple build targets.

-The tooling is clearly on the right path to being on par with full framework tools in terms of stability and performance, but we’re not quite there yet, but at least for now I would at least declare it as good enough to go.
+The tooling is clearly on the right path to being on par with full framework tools in terms of stability and performance, but we’re not quite there yet.
+There are still rough edges, but for now, I’d at least declare it as good enough to go.

 Go Ahead and Jump